Driver ejected, killed in fiery I-10 crash that closes interstate - Port Arthur News

 Second crash response

-Texas Department of Public Safety Troopers are investigating a second crash that occurred on Interstate 10 westbound, approximately two miles east of the crash near FM 1136.
-This crash involves a commercial motor vehicle and a passenger vehicle.
+At approximately 11:15 a.m., Texas Department of Public Safety Troopers responded to secondary crash in the westbound traffic lanes of Interstate 10 in Orange County.
+This crash occurred approximately two miles east of the first crash, near FM 1136.

-Motorists are urged to slow down and stay alert for stopped or slowing moving vehicles on the Interstate.

-All westbound lanes of Interstate 10 from FM 1136 eastward are closed due to motor vehicle crashes.
+All westbound traffic lanes of Interstate 10 remain closed.
 Motorists are urged to find an alternate travel route.
 Expect delays.

-Nonprofit’s storage unit ransacked, burglarized in Groves; founder determined to continue mission

-GROVES — Upwards of $20,000 worth of items was stolen from a nonprofit organization’s storage unit, but leaders aren’t letting... read more